 - b.
 Discuss short term and long-term project impacts

-There are no short term or long term environmental impact associated with the project.
+There are no short term environmental impacts associated with the project.
+Portable restrooms will no longer be required for park events.

 - c.
 Discuss anticipated increase in recreation and overall use of site over time